 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Prefer to just cover the highlights or want a quick summary?
 Here's the skinny: we built a house, put our life savings into the house, lost the house and our savings, my husband started a business from the ground up and quit his job, we lived off only my income for 1 year, I got pregnant, had our son, quit my job, and now we only live off of my husband's income, he didn't take a paycheck some months so he could pay his employees and we racked up credit card debt, I'm pregnant again with no maternity health coverage, and STILL have managed to get out of debt.
-Wheew!)

 Wheew!
 That was a mouthful!
-Now, it's time for the meat and potatoes of how we did became DEBT FREE as of this week.
+Now, it's time for the meat and potatoes version of how we became DEBT FREE as of this week.
 (Anyone care to join me in a happy dance?!)

 There are certain things we can't avoid.